How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 Cloud Rendering vs. Building Your Own Workstation

-This is one of the most common questions we get: "Should I buy more hardware or use a render farm?"
+One of the most common questions we get is: "Should I buy more hardware or use a render farm?"
 The answer depends on three variables: how often you render, how many frames per job, and what your time is worth.

 The Workstation Math